East End Civic Association

 Overview

-Sample-Jones is also a team member working with the Repair Lab on Coal Dust Kills.
+Sample-Jones and Kirts are also a team members working with the Repair Lab on Coal Dust Kills.
 Sample-Jones and EmPower All have also collaborated with New Virginia Majority and the Sierra Club Virginia Chapter on coal dust issues.

 The East End Civic Association has partnered with the City of Newport News through the Bloomberg American Sustainable Cities program.